 When you first arrive, the polite way is to ask permission to board.
 A friendly “Good morning!
 May I come aboard?” will go a long way.
-This rule is as old as the sea itself and still holds true today.
+This rule is as old as the sea itself and still holds today.
 You wouldn’t enter someone’s home uninvited, so why would you do that at sea?

 Most charter yachts are equipped with a wide range of tenders and water toys that can provide you with hours of fun in the sun.
-When anchored, you may find the toys already launched and waiting in the water before you even wake up.
+When anchored, you may find the toys already launched and waiting in the water before waking up.
 But before you jump onto that Jet Ski and take off, be sure to check with the crew.
 Local regulations may require a boating safety session before you can use the tenders and toys.
-It’s important to be aware that different ports around the world have different rules governing watercraft.
+It’s essential to be aware that different ports around the world have different rules governing watercraft.
 Jet Skis are not allowed in some places or licenses are required in others.
 The water toys vary on the different charter yachts, so if you require a particular toy, please inform your Charter Broker in advance to make the necessary arrangements.
 For those who wish to obtain a U.S. personal watercraft license in advance, please visit www.boat-ed.com.

 It is advisable to discuss all financial matters associated with your charter vacation with your Charter Broker before your trip.
 During your charter, your Captain is responsible for keeping track of all expenses.
 Should the APA (Advance Provisioning Allowance) run out before the end of the charter, the Captain will approach you to top it up.
 You may request the Captain to view the financials at any time.
 Your personal taste and preferences will determine the expenses incurred during a charter.
-At the end of the charter, the Captain will produce full accounts of all costs and you will be refunded any surplus.
+At the end of the charter, the Captain will produce full accounts of all costs, and you will be refunded any surplus.

 The Little Ones

-A yacht vacation is the perfect opportunity to enjoy some family fun, as charter yachts are equipped with the latest toys and games for children.
+A yacht vacation is a perfect opportunity to enjoy some family fun, as charter yachts are equipped with the latest toys and games for children.
 Young children must be under the supervision of an adult at all times.
 If you’re chartering with children, bear in mind that professional crews are not babysitters.
 The crew’s average day stretches from long before you wake up to long after you have gone to bed, with many daily tasks to complete.
 The crew may offer to entertain your children for a set period of time during the charter, but don’t abuse the privilege.
 Most yacht charter contracts require that a nanny is brought on board for children under a certain age if the adults want to enjoy some time to relax.
-The crew will happily teach your children water sports and play a few games on board, such as treasure hunts, but simply won’t be able to assume responsibility for your children if you go ashore for the evening and want to leave the children behind.
+The crew will happily teach your children water sports and play a few games on board, such as treasure hunts, but won’t be able to assume responsibility for your children if you go ashore for the evening and want to leave the children behind.